In this article:

 • Writing your life insurance in trust through Reassured is very simple and completely free.
 If your policy has the trust option, we’ll automatically send you a link to our online trust form

-• It takes just 2 minutes to complete the form and there’s no signing or printing necessary.
+• It takes less than 5 minutes to complete the form and there’s no signing or printing necessary.

 Contact Reassured for your free, no obligation life insurance quotes and save money today.